This page provides regulatory information on fireworks, sample provisions from Washington cities and counties, and additional reference sources.

 - Puyallup Municipal Code Ch.
 16.20 - Fireworks - Discharge restricted to the hours between 9:00 a.m. and 11:00 p.m. on July 4th.

 - Thurston County Code Ch.
 6.68 Fireworks Permits and Tumwater Municipal Code Ch.
-8.30 - Fireworks - Both restrict discharge of consumer fire works to July 3 and July 4, between the hours of 9:00 a.m. and 11:00 p.m and
+8.30 - Fireworks - Both restrict discharge of consumer fire works to July 3 and July 4, between the hours of 9:00 a.m. and 11:00 p.m.

 - Vancouver Municipal Code Ch.
-16.20 - Fireworks and Ch.16.30 - Consumer Fireworks - Consumer discharge of consumer fireworks is allowed between noon and eleven o'clock p.m. on July 1st, between nine o'clock a.m. and eleven o'clock p.m. on July 2nd through July 3rd and between the hours of nine o'clock a.m. and twelve o'clock midnight on July 4th
+16.20 ()- Fireworks and Ch.16.30 ()- Consumer Fireworks - Consumer discharge of consumer fireworks is allowed only on July 4th between the hours of nine o'clock a.m. and 11:59 p.m.

 - Walla Walla Municipal Code Ch.
 8.09 - Fireworks - Approved fireworks may be discharged between nine a.m. on July 4th and twelve a.m. on July 5th, and between six p.m. on December 31st and one a.m. on January 1st